arjuntherajeev/neo4j_issuu_data_analysis/README.md

 ```
 MATCH (d:Document)<-[r:VIEWED]-(v:Visitor)-[r1:VIEWED]->(d1:Document)
 WHERE d1<>d AND d.doc_uuid='130902223509-8fed6b88ae0937c1c43fb30cb9f87ad8'
-RETURN d1 AS Recommendations, count(*) AS Views, sum(case r1.type when "impression" then 1 when "pageread" then 1.5 when "pagereadtime" then 1.5 when "read" then 2 when "click" then 0.5 else 0 end) as Score
+RETURN d1 AS Recommendations, count(*) AS Views,
+sum(
+CASE r1.type
+  WHEN "impression" THEN 1
+  WHEN "pageread" THEN 1.5
+  WHEN "pagereadtime" THEN 1.5
+  WHEN "read" THEN 2
+  WHEN "click" THEN 0.5
+  ELSE 0
+END
+) as Score
 ORDER BY Score DESC
 ```
 __Result:__